DevMountain/sql-2-mini/README.md

 ### Summary

 When creating tables we can specify a column as having a foreign key.
 The datatype of our column must match the datatype of the column we are linking to.
-The most common foriegn key is a primary key which is usually an integer.
+The most common foreign key is a primary key which is usually an integer.

 ### Instructions